 At Stride, we are passionate about brand consistency.
 We work to ensure that elements of our clients’ brands — such as logo, color, fonts, photos, layout structure, and writing style — do not vary widely across their marketing campaigns.
 We preach consistency, brand recognition, repetition, and simplicity.
 But… why?
 Wouldn’t frequent, new creativity really be the way to get attention?

-The answer, surprisingly, is no. For the vast majority of brands, frequent change is the way to lose attention and drive customers away.
+The answer, surprisingly, is no. For the vast majority of brands, especially ones with modest marketing budgets, frequent change is the way to lose attention and drive customers away.
 And the reason is rooted in psychology.

 Familiarity is Powerful